First Russian-Chinese air patrol in Asia-Pacific draws shots from South Korea

 South Korean fighters did not fire any warning shots toward Russia’s two bombers, the Russian defence ministry said in a statement, which made no mention of any A-50 aircraft.

-It accused the two South Korean F-16 fighter planes of carrying out “unprofessional manoeuvres” and of crossing the path of the Russian bombers and not communicating with them.
+It accused the two South Korean F-16 fighter planes of carrying out “unprofessional manoeuvres,” of crossing the path of the Russian bombers, and of not communicating with them.

-“It was not the first time that South Korean pilots tried unsuccessfully to prevent Russian aircraft from flying over the neutral waters of the Sea of Japan,” the Russian ministry said.

 If the Russian pilots had felt any threat to their safety, their response would have been swift, it added.

+Russia has handed South Korea’s military attache in Moscow a note protesting what it called “the illegal and dangerous actions” of Seoul’s pilots, Kobylash said.

-A South Korean defence ministry spokesman did not directly address the Russian accusation of reckless behaviour, but said that South Korea had never said the Tu-95 bombers had violated its airspace.
+A South Korean defence ministry spokesman did not directly address the Russian accusation of reckless behaviour.

 South Korea’s top security adviser, Chung Eui-yong, lodged a strong objection with Nikolai Patrushev, secretary of Russia’s Security Council, asking the council to assess the incident and take appropriate action, South Korea’s presidential office said.